OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 _Hint: You do not have to update the `intents.json` for the various assignments._

-Then, the following basic happens (see also diagram below):
+Then, the following happens (see also diagram below):
 1. In the `FinancialPlanningSpeechlet` the `onIntent(..)` method is called with the Intent as a parameter.
 2. This method calls `ResponseTextFactory.create(..)` to build and retrieve the response that must be spoken.
 3. Then the method calls `EndSessionFactory.shouldEndSession(..)` to determine whether the session must be ended after the next response.